pwbriggs/music-assistant.github.io/docs/music-providers/spotify.md

 Music Assistant has full support for Spotify media listing and playback.

-!!! warning "Beta"
-    This provider is currently only supported on 2.2.0 Beta 7 or above

 ## Features

 - Support for Artists, Albums, Tracks and Playlists